philip13/philip13/README.md

 Full stack Developer
 --------------------

-I am Full Stack Software Developer with more than seven years of experience.
+I am a Full-stack Software Developer with more than seven years of experience.
 I am a programmer for several Web Apps with Ruby on Rails and JavaScript technologies.
-I really enjoy all the technologies that I have used and I want to continue to improve my knowledge and keep learning more exciting languages and design algorithms and solutions that can improve the applications and systems.
+I enjoy all the technologies I have used and want to continue to improve my knowledge and keep learning more exciting languages and design algorithms and solutions that can improve the applications and systems.

 * 🌍  I'm based in CD Guzman Jal.
 México
 * 🖥️  See my portfolio at [My Portfolio](http://mr-phillip-technogolies.herokuapp.com)
 * ✉️  You can contact me at [fili.cueavas@gmail.com](mailto:fili.cueavas@gmail.com)
 * 🚀  I'm currently working on [AgroReports](http://agro-reports.onrender.com/)
 * 🧠  I'm learning Hotwire and Turbo, Big O Notation+
-* 🤝  I'm open to collaborating on Javascript and Ruby
+* 🤝  I'm open to collaborating on Ruby and Javascript
-* ⚡  I really enjoy mountain bike
+* ⚡  I enjoy mountain bike

 ### Skills